chandrasekaran-group/chandrasekaran-group.github.io/content/courses/cs562/home/index.md

 # Paper Review

 We read 3 papers before each class meeting.
 Before each class, students are expected to read both papers and submit a short review via Campuswire.
-The deadline for the review is 3:00 PM (CT) on the day of class.
+The deadline for the review is 11:59 PM (CT) on Tuesday before class.

 The review should contain sufficient content (about 200-500 words; it can be longer if needed).
 The review can focus on the key contributions of the paper, the strengths and weaknesses, or potential issues with the experiment methodologies